slhome2010/new.attributico.su/docs/intro.md

 # Introduction

+The Attribut&co module is an extension for managing product attributes (referred to as "characteristics" in Russian-language versions) in online stores running on the OpenCart platform.

 ## Module Mission

 To simplify working with attributes and their values.
 To display the structure of attributes more clearly.
 To apply more modern editing technologies.
 To replace routine manual labor with automated operations and move to batch processing of changes.